prio-data/views_pipeline/meta_tools/README.md

 **`ModelScriptBuilder` uses script templates stored in the `meta_tools/templates` directory.
 Ensure that the model directories are created first to avoid any errors.**

+`validate_environment.py`contains a set of utilities for managing Python package environments using mamba and pip.
+The provided script helps in listing, comparing, and synchronizing package versions between the current environment and a saved environment.yml file.

 To test the scripts in meta_tools, run `pytest -v meta_tools`